-PROCEDURE 33: Clinical Attire, Uniforms, and STAR Center Attire
+POLICY/PROCEDURE 33: Clinical Attire and Uniforms

-Clinical Attire
+Policy on Clinical Attire

-DNP Anesthesiology Nursing Program Students have invited guests at our clinical affiliates.
+DNP Anesthesiology Nursing Program Students are invited guests at our clinical affiliates.
 Students are representing the FIU DNP Anesthesiology Nursing Program, the clinical affiliate Anesthesiology Department, and the greater profession of CRNA's.
 Each clinical affiliate has specific written guidelines for clinical attire for their employees and staff.
 These guidelines are in accord with JCAHO Standards and Infection Control policies.
-Employees at each clinical affiliate are held responsible for proper and professional attire and are subject to disciplinary action when they are not in compliance.
-It is therefore incumbent upon FIU DNP students to present for clinical instruction in proper and professional attire and within specific guidelines of our clinical affiliates.
-Failure to adhere to the Clinical Attire Procedures will be grounds for disciplinary action.
+Employees at each clinical affiliate are held responsible for proper and professional attire, and are subject to disciplinary action when they are not in compliance.
+It is therefore incumbent upon FIU DNP students to present for clinical instruction in proper and professional attire, and within specific guidelines of our clinical affiliates.
+Failure to adhere to the Policy on Clinical Attire will be grounds for disciplinary action.